 July 22, 1924 – January 10, 2011

-Ginger Mercer’s personal choice to continue her work in Johnny’s spirit, Margaret Whiting met Johnny Mercer when she was seven years old.
-He had come out to Hollywood to write songs with her father, Richard Whiting — songs like “Hooray for Hollywood” and “Too Marvelous for Words”.
+Ginger Mercer’s personal choice to continue her work in Johnny’s spirit, Margaret Whiting met Johnny Mercer when she was twelve years old.
+After coming to Hollywood in the mid-1930s, Johnny started to write songs with her father, Richard Whiting — songs like “Hooray for Hollywood” and “Too Marvelous for Words.”
 When Margaret’s father died two years later, Johnny became her mentor and best friend.
 He taught her the joy of singing and he signed her to her first record contract with his own company, Capitol Records.
 Throughout their remarkable careers, Johnny always found time to advise Margaret, both personally and professionally.
 He was a true and loyal friend, funny and dear.

 He was always there to guide me and make me laugh.
 His passion for living rubbed off on me, and every time I stand in front of an audience and sing, part of my song is for Johnny.”